buddikagaj/bravesouls/README.md

 ___
 * Download the provided file from s3 (https://s3.amazonaws.com/fast-ai-nlp/amazon_review_polarity_csv.tgz)
 * Unzip and Reveiw the data
-* There are 3 files (train.csv , test.csv), each havnig 3 columns (label,title and comment).
+* There are 2 data files (train.csv , test.csv), each havnig 3 columns (label,title and comment).
-  Label indicates
+  The label indicates

   1. Negative Comments (Rating 1,2)